froggestspirit/SDATTool/README.md

 To make better use of the -or option, first unpack a SDAT, then re-build it with -or.
 After, unpack that new SDAT, and rebuild that new one with -o

+New in version 1.3.0:

+-Code cleanup/organization

+-Raw files no longer extract by default.
+They can be extracted with the -wr flag

 New in version 1.2.2: